 In Nzara, South Sudan, IRT support the St Therese Hospital.
 The paediatric ward in particular is incredibly busy every day.
-Sarah Rubino who is a certified Midwife, has been working at the hospital for the past ten months and recently told us about little baby Jenny (pictured).
+Sarah Rubino (pictured below) is a certified Midwife, and has been working at the hospital for the past ten months.
+She recently told us about the difficult birth of little baby Jenny, and gave us a snapshot of the huge challenges she faces at the hospital, saving newborn babies’ lives everyday….

 Sarah has seen first hand how access to supplies can mean life or death for many children.
 Life there is considered precious and sacred because of how quickly it can be lost.
 Even though not all these babies lives can be saved, with support from IRT, the incredible staff at the hospital are able to save many of these precious lives.